THE FORTUNETELLING WIZARD SERIES IN ORDER:

 With the enraged mountain imperiling the entire region, Hol must choose whether to use the domineering wizardry magic he’s been warned away from his entire life or allow the mountain to destroy all it can reach.

-THE MESSHLUN MISSION – A Fortunetelling Wizard novella coming soon!
+THE MESSHLUN MISSION – A Fortunetelling Wizard novella available now!

 It is common knowledge that the ways of dragons are their own.
 Everyone knows this.
 But even so, when the citadel of Messhlun, the kingdom north of Dar, is overtaken by dragons it isn’t clear why or what exactly it is that they want.